- Electricity is a form of energy.

 - Childrens' interactive pages on electricity

-- The science and history of electricity
+- The history of electricity

 - Energy sources - University of Sydney